 - Star Trek: The Next Generation and Star Trek: Deep Space Nine:

 - The Cardassians are a nuanced and fleshed-out version of the Nazi origin story.
 They are described as having suffered a terrible economic collapse and famine, which was their motivation for becoming militaristic and expansionist.
 The comparison went so far as them having concentration camps during the Bajoran occupation, and developing the Obsidian Order as their own version of the SS.

 - The Obsidian Order is not unique in that regard.
-The Romulan Tal Shiar also fits this role, as does the human Section 31 (albeit secret).
-Section 31 are more of an espionage/intelligence organisation akin to the mid 20th century CIA rather than a secret police; its powers probably have the same scope as State Sec but its MO is different
+The Romulan Tal Shiar also fits this role, as does the Federation's Section 31 (albeit secret).
+Section 31 are more of an espionage/intelligence organisation akin to the mid 20th century CIA rather than a secret police; its powers probably have the same scope as State Sec but its MO is different.

 - In the Stargate SG-1 episode "The Other Side", the Eurondans turn out to be these in The Reveal.

 - The Gua from First Wave, complete with Nazi uniforms.

 - According to Joshua, the Gua used to be peaceful beings, whose favorite pasttime was comtemplating the universe, until they were invaded by a violent race.
 This forced them to radically alter their society in order to fight off the invaders.
 The name Gua means "the power to overcome".

 - Joshua himself undergoes a Heel-Face Turn when he realizes that humans also posses Gua, and they've unleashed it in the hero.